Louis Sabunji

-Louis Sabunji (1838–1931) was a Catholic priest and political figure who founded and edited various publications, most significantly Al Nahla (Arabic: The Bee) one of the first newspapers in Arabic based in London.
+John Louis Sabunji (7 November 1838 – 24 April1931) was a Syriac Catholic priest and political figure who founded and edited various publications, most significantly Al Nahla (Arabic: The Bee) one of the first newspapers in Arabic based in London.
 Al Nahla was a monthly newspaper that contained anti-Ottoman propaganda directed at Muslims and inciting them to renounce the authority of the Ottoman ruler Abdulhamid II as a religious Caliph.
 Sabunji worked with American missionaries in Beirut and later converted to Islam.
 He also worked with the Anglican missionary George Percy Badger with whom he compiled an Arabic-English dictionary.
 He was also one of the earliest photographers in Beirut.

 Early life and education

-Sabunji was born in Diyarbakır in 1838.
+Sabunji was born in Derik, 60 km south of Diyarbakır in 1838.
+He was initially named as Yūḥannā / John and given the name Louis when he was fifteen.
 His family were Syriac Catholic.
-He had two brothers, Jurji and Daoud.

-Sabunji received education at the seminary in the Syriac Catholic Church in Mount Lebanon in 1850.
-Then he attended the College of Pontifical Propaganda in Rome between 1853 and 1861 and received a PhD in theology.
-There he also learned photography.
+His father Yaqub or Jacob was an engineer and architect who worked in the Ottoman Empire.
+Jacob died at 61 in Diyarbakır and his mother died in 1899.
+He had at least three brothers and a sister.
+These included Jurji (George, 1840-1910) who became a famous photographer.
+Iskandar Malikī (Alexander Malcolm, 1849-1921) who became a famous jewel dealer in India and Daoud.